A full guide to hiking the Pyg Track, Snowdon, with all the information you need to prepare for the trail

 5. Why climb Snowdon via the Pyg Track?

 Though it can be a long slog, the Pyg track is the simplest way of walking Snowdon and it takes you through the heart of Snowdonia National Park.

 And it’s not just its ease.
 Of the easier Snowdon routes, the Pyg Track offers absolutely awesome views of the towering mountains: Crib Goch and Y Lliwedd either side of the track.
 Not to mention incredible views up high of the deep blue Snowdon lakes: Llyn Llydaw and Glaslyn.

 There’s a refuge at the summit to get yourself a well-earned cuppa or brew and enjoy the panoramic view from the mountain top.
 There is also the Snowdon Mountain Railway that operates from the summit to the base of the peak.
 This is a popular choice amongst families wanting to meet elderly relatives at the top or if you feel too pooped to make it back down.

 Want to hike Snowdon but don’t have much experience?
 Our 10 Hiking Tips might be useful!

 The Pyg Track starts behind the Pen-y-Pass car park heading West, gradually gaining height.
-The path is marked with a wooden post and a blue sign with “Pyg Track” to let you know you’re on the right path.
+The path is marked with a wooden post and a blue sign with “Pyg Track”.

 The trail runs parallel to Carreg Gwalch, a closeby peak, towards the East Ridge of Crib Goch (a grade 1 scramble – not for the faint-hearted).
 Continue on the path for 1 mile until it splits below Crib Goch remaining on the Pyg Track route which is clearly marked.